To become the leading supplier of woodfibre to the Asian markets by offering consistently high quality woodfibre from sustainably managed forests.

 Partner with local landowners and communities to grow sustainable woodfibre.

 Site selection using known and disciplined parameters to plant and grow the highest quality woodfibre.

 Pulpwood is grown and managed on freehold, leasehold and private land.

 Contractors harvest pulpwood sourced from Company managed plantations or third party suppliers using mechanical harvesters.

 Haulage contractors transport product from plantations to the mill.

-Mills located at Geelong, Myamyn and Brisbane convert pulplogs to woodfibre.
+Mills located at Geelong, Myamyn, Brisbane, Bell Bay as well as infield processing on Melville Island convert pulplogs to woodfibre.

 Chip stockpiles located at mills and ports.

 Ships carry woodfibre for export from Geelong Port, Port of Portland, Port of Brisbane, Port Melville and Bell Bay.